PoignardAzur/poignardazur.github.io/_posts/2022-02-23-rust-unsized-vars-analysis.md

 > }
 > ```
 >
-> and the code
->
-> ```rust
-> #![feature(unsized_locals)]
->
 > [...] will unnecessarily extend the stack frame.

-What this tells me is that the implementation uses one `alloca` call for every unsized temporary, alloca being the LLVM primitive for allocating dynamic amounts of stack space.
+What this tells me is that the implementation uses one `alloca` use for every unsized temporary, alloca being the LLVM primitive for allocating dynamic amounts of stack space.
 Because alloca doesn't have (AFAIK) a granular way to deallocate stack space, that means repeatedly using it is a sure way to get a stack overflow.

-I'm not sure that bit of documentation is still accurate, though.
-Some message's I've seen (eg [Niko's comment here](https://github.com/rust-lang/rust/issues/48055#issuecomment-586409079)) suggest the focus of implementation has moved to use-cases that don't require alloca, eg function parameters.

-TODO - check in nightly compiler
+(I checked [on the playground](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2021&gist=efa64cefc7fda78fd0232342900b79fb), and, yup, still a stack overflow.)

+The focus of the lang team has moved to a subset of RFC #1909: the `unsized_fn_params` feature.
+That feature allows passing unsized values as function parameters, which doesn't require using alloca.

+From discussions on zulip, I'm told that the `unsized_fn_params` feature may be ready to stabilize.
+At least, while it still needs to be checked for bugs, it doesn't require new design work.

 ## Unsized returns

-One feature RFC #1909 doesn't cover even hypothetically is unsized returns.
+One use-case RFC #1909 doesn't cover even hypothetically is unsized returns.

-Two years ago (oh, how time flies), I submitted RFC #2884 to cover this feature, based on a previous RFC draft from user notriddle.
+Two years ago (oh, how time flies), I submitted RFC #2884 to cover this case, based on a previous RFC draft from user notriddle.

 The RFC was presented with the following rationales: